Getting Started with Pointed Pen Modern Calligraphy

 If you’ve ever wanted to create your own greeting cards for friends and family or beautifully lettered art work to display around your home then learning modern calligraphy with a dip pen and ink is a great place to start.

-One of the benefits about getting started with calligraphy is that you don’t need many materials.
+One of the benefits about getting started with calligraphy is that you don’t need many tools.

 Some you’ll no-doubt already have lying around at home and the ones that you do need to buy new won’t break the bank.